Tandem Bank review

 Tandem Bank customer reviews

-Tandem Bank has a score of 3.8 out of 5.0 stars on Trustpilot from 538 reviews (as of October 2019).
-51% of users rate the bank as excellent citing 'great service' and a 'simple process' but a lot of comments are centred around customer service and problems being resolved, rather than Tandem Bank itself.
+Tandem Bank has a score of 3.8 out of 5.0 stars on Trustpilot from over 700 reviews.
+46% of users rate the bank as excellent citing 'great service' and a 'brilliant autosaving' feature.

-25% of users rate Tandem as bad with users claiming 'bad support' as well as problems applying for a card.
+31% of users rate Tandem as bad with users claiming 'bad support' as well as problems applying for a card.
 Users have said that the sign-up process can take weeks in some cases with as well as a lack of support from customer service agents.
+In addition, a lot of users are not happy with Tandem's new membership credit card that is replacing the cashback credit card.

 Pros of Tandem Bank